Welcome!

 I am an Assistant Professor in the Lunar and Planetary Laboratory/Department of Planetary Sciences at the University of Arizona, and an Affiliate Research Scientist at BMSIS.
 I am a planetary photochemist, interested in using the interaction of molecular systems with energetic radiation as a lens to study life as a planetary phenomenon.

 In addition to research, I value outreach and education.
-I co-advised a Harvard undergraduate on his junior and senior theses, I guided a high-school student through a research project and a top-5 finish at the Research Science Institute (RSI), and I presently mentor two undergraduates.
-I am a co-founder of the science communication workshop ComSciCon, an author emeritus for the science outreach blog Astrobites, and a mentor in departmental programs.
-I also give public talks, write popular science articles, and assist with science outreach programs in the community.
+I am a co-founder of the science communication workshop ComSciCon, an author emeritus for the science outreach blog Astrobites, and a research mentor for undergraduate students.
+I also give public talks, write popular science articles, and assist with community science outreach programs.